Distribution-uniform anytime-valid sequential inference and the Robbins-Siegmund distributions: Introduction

 \section{Introduction}

-Some of the simplest and most efficient statistical inference tools are asymptotic ones that rely on large-sample theory such as the central limit theorem (CLT).
-However, there is a sharp distinction between asymptotics that are only valid for a single distribution $P$ and those that are \emph{uniformly valid} over a large collection of distributions $\Pcal$.
-To elaborate, consider the classical CLT which states that for independent and identically distributed random variables $X_1, \dots, X_n \sim P$ with mean $\mu_P$ and finite variance $\sigma^2_P < \infty$, their scaled partial sums $\widehat Z_n := \sum_{i=1}^n (X_i - \mu_P) / (\sigma_P \sqrt{n})$ are asymptotically standard Gaussian, meaning for any real $x$, we have $\PP_P(\widehat Z_n \leq x) \to \Phi(x)$ where $\Phi$ is the cumulative distribution function (CDF) of a standard Gaussian.
-However, this is a \emph{distribution-pointwise} statement in the sense that the limit holds for a single $P \in \Pcal$.
-An unsettling consequence of $P$-pointwise statements is that no matter how large $n$ is, $|\PP_{P'}(\widehat Z_n \leq x) - \Phi(x)|$ can be far from zero for some $P' \in \Pcal$ --- or more informally, asymptotics may be ``kicking in'' arbitrarily late.
+Some of the simplest and most ubiquitous statistical methods are asymptotic ones that rely on large-sample theory such as the central limit theorem (CLT).
+However, there is a distinction between asymptotics that are only valid for a single distribution $\P$ and those that are \emph{uniformly valid} over a large collection of distributions $\Pcal$.
+To elaborate, consider the classical CLT which states that for independent and identically distributed random variables $X_1, \dots, X_n \sim \P$ with mean $\mu_\P$ and finite variance $\sigma^2_\P < \infty$, their scaled partial sums $\widehat Z_n := \sum_{i=1}^n (X_i - \mu_\P) / (\sigma_\P \sqrt{n})$ are asymptotically standard Gaussian, meaning for any real $x$, we have $\P(\widehat Z_n \leq x) \to \Phi(x)$ where $\Phi$ is the cumulative distribution function (CDF) of a standard Gaussian.
+Then, the difference between $\P$-pointwise and $\Pcal$-uniform convergence in distribution is:

-By contrast, \emph{distribution-uniformity} (or more specifically \emph{$\Pcal$-uniformity}) rules out the aforementioned unsettling scenario so that convergence occurs simultaneously for all $P \in \Pcal$.
-Concretely, consider the difference between $P$-pointwise versus $\Pcal$-uniform convergence in distribution when written out side-by-side:
+If $\Pcal$ denotes all distributions with finite mean and variance, then $\P$-pointwise convergence does hold for every $\P\in\Pcal$, but $\Pcal$-uniform convergence does not.
+However, if $\Pcal$ is restricted appropriately (in explicit ways we will return to) then uniform convergence could hold.

+If $\Pcal$-uniform convergence does not hold, then no matter how large $n$ is, $|{\P'}(\widehat Z_n \leq x) - \Phi(x)|$ can be far from zero for \emph{some} $\P' \in \Pcal$.
+An informal interpretation of the previous sentence is that asymptotic approximations may ``kick in'' arbitrarily late.
+By contrast, \emph{distribution-uniformity} rules out the aforementioned scenario.

+The initial study of $\Pcal$-uniformity is often attributed to \citet{li1989honest} and many papers have emphasized its importance in recent years; see \citet{kasy2018uniformity,rinaldo2019bootstrapping,tibshirani2018uniform,kuchibhotla2022median}, and \citet{lundborg2022conditional}.
+We highlight in particular the influential paper of~\citet{shah2020hardness}, which pointed out the critical role of distribution-uniform asymptotics in conditional independence testing, a problem that we will focus on in \cref{section:SeqCIT} of this paper.